rglink/homebridge-smappee-platform/README.md

 * "platform": Must always be "Smappee" (required)

 * "ip": The ip address of your Smappee.
 This can be found in your Smappee app >> More >> Smappee Energy >> Bottom line states web address, including ip address, for expert mode. (required)
-* "password": Password used to login to Smappee expert mode, default: admin.
+* "password": Password used to login to Smappee expert mode, default: admin. (optional)